 - The Remote Registry service, found in Windows Services, must be running on the target computer, as the deployment steps are written into the computer's registry.
 If the Remote Registry service isn't running, Lansweeper will try to start it.

 - The target computer's firewall must be properly configured to allow access to the machine.
 If you are using Windows Firewall and enabled the remote administration exception for agentless scanning, deployments should ordinarily already be allowed through the firewall.
-However, in some Windows builds it may be necessary to enable and allow the Remote Scheduled Tasks Management rule in Windows Firewall as well.
+However, in some Windows builds it is necessary to enable and allow the Remote Scheduled Tasks Management rule in Windows Firewall as well.

 - A valid scanning credential, with administrative privileges on the target machine, must be used as a global Windows credential or must be mapped to the target machine's computer name, domain, IP address or IP range.